kubernetes/k8s.io/images/public-log-vendor-matcher/README.md

 A Postgres-based k8s-infra data pipeline that produces BigQuery tables for reviewing Kubernetes Public artifact traffic in DataStudio.

+It utilises Postgres for some local querying and the Postgres container image's init folder, where several shell scripts are sourced and SQL queries are run.
+Some scripts call from the `/app` folder, in the folder there are:

+- some SQL to run against BigQuery
+- some Python scripts for local data management
+- a text file containing the names of buckets that container access logs (with `_usage` emitted)

+The output is finally loaded in a DataStudio report and reviewed by members [sig-k8s-infra](https://github.com/kubernetes/community/blob/master/sig-k8s-infra/README.md) without PII displayed.

 ## Flow

 1. Kubernetes Public GCS buckets for artifacts are configured to write public access logs to a GCS bucket called `k8s-infra-artifacts-gcslogs` in the `k8s-infra-public-pii` project